 For instance, one common problem Private Banking clients face centres on liquidity.
 High worth individuals will usually have their wealth tied up in assets, which can be difficult to quickly convert into cash.
 When a client has a need for cash, maybe to invest in something or buy property, the team will find solutions and feedback the different options to the client.

 Thanks to Hugh for giving us a taste of life in a Private Banking division.
 If you’re looking to carve out a career in banking and have any questions, Hugh is happy to help.
-You can connect with him on LinkedIn just here.
+Connect with him on LinkedIn.